rmflight/rnaseq_tutorial/README.md

 these would have different correlations to the others.

     use_cor = sample_cor$cor
+    # make a short id, because our sample_id's are really, really long
     sub_info$short_id = paste0("S", seq(1, nrow(sub_info)))
+    # we have to change them here too, because we don't want them to
+    # overwhelm the heatmap
     colnames(use_cor) = rownames(use_cor) = sub_info$short_id
     rownames(sub_info) = sub_info$short_id
     cor_order = similarity_reorderbyclass(use_cor, sub_info[, c("disease"), drop = FALSE], transform = "sub_1")